richelbilderbeek/babette_article/response_letter/response_letter.md

 > e.g. is an age constraint on the root the only option for node dating,
 > and can it be constrained by prior distributions, or only with a fixed age?

-We are happy to announce, that while this manuscript was under review, node dating has been added the package.
-Additionally, an example how to use this is added to the manuscript, where we constrain the crown age by a tight normal distribution.
-The way to do so, using what is called an MRCA prior, does have the option to specify monophyly, but we did not an example to demonstrate this feature.
+While this manuscript was under review, we already added node dating to the package.
+Additionally, an example how to use this is added to the manuscript, where we data the ancestor node of three random taxa assuming monophyly.

 > In addition I suggest to rephrase line 190 as babette does not allow all the functionality of Tracer (as stated on line 101),
 > and to fix a small error in the Acknowledgements, "for the sharing his FASTA files".